frozenpandaman/s3s/README.md

 ### Manual

-Users who decide against automatic token generation may instead retrieve tokens manually via SplatNet 3.
+Users who decide against using automatic token generation may instead retrieve tokens manually via SplatNet 3.

 In this case, users must obtain tokens from their phone – or an emulator – by intercepting their device's web traffic and entering the tokens into s3s when prompted (or manually adding them to `config.txt` later).
 Follow the [mitmproxy instructions](https://github.com/frozenpandaman/s3s/wiki/mitmproxy-instructions) to obtain your tokens.
 To opt for manual token entry, type "skip" when prompted to enter the "Select this account" URL.